VaibhavPage/Distributed-CAN/README.md

    3 : Leave -
    i) When Node wants to leave .
 Displays the Node IP to which control is given.

-   NOTE : As Professor said in class, this implementation does not handle any kind of odd shaped zone.
+   NOTE : this implementation does not handle any kind of odd shaped zone.

    4 : Print Information -